Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Method and theoretical framework

 where $\dot{M}$ is the mass-loss rate, and $\alpha(M_c)$, $\beta(M)$ and $\delta(M_c,Y_c)$ are functions defined by \citet{Shikauchi2024}.
 The first term on the right-hand side of Eq.~(\ref{eq:core_change}) describes the natural shrinkage of the convective core mass as hydrogen is converted to helium on the MS. This decrease in convective core mass is accelerated by any additional mass loss that the star experiences, which is described by the second term in Eq.~(\ref{eq:core_change}).
 The function $\delta$ describes the convective core's ``inertia", accounting for the fact that stars towards the end of MS are less willing to change their convective core.

-The fitting functions $\alpha(M_c)$, $\beta(M)$, and $\delta(M_c,Y_c)$ contain coefficients that are listed for three metallicities: $Z=0.02$, $Z/3$, and $Z/10$.
-Since we want to use the new framework across a wide metallicity range, we linearly interpolate all coefficients between these three $Z$ values, and use constant extrapolation outside the range.
+The fitting functions $\alpha(M_c)$, $\beta(M)$, and $\delta(M_c,Y_c)$ contain coefficients that are listed for three metallicities: $Z=0.02$, $0.007$, and $0.002$.
+Since we want to use the new framework across a wide metallicity range, we linearly interpolate all coefficients in $\log Z$ between these calibration points and use constant extrapolation outside the range.
+This choice represents the simplest interpolation method that does not introduce additional assumptions about the functional dependence of coefficients on metallicity.
+Constant extrapolation beyond the calibrated metallicity range prevents the coefficients from being extrapolated to unphysical values.
 In this work, we adopt $Z_\odot=0.0142$ \citep{Asplund2009}.

 The convective core mass framework of \citet{Shikauchi2024} accounts only for mass loss ($\dot M<0$) during the MS. The response of the convective core to mass gain is qualitatively different to mass loss, and there is no physical reason why the function $\delta$ should be the same in both regimes.
-We therefore use a set of \textsc{Mesa} simulations of accreting MS stars with initial masses of 15 $M_\odot$ and 40 $M_\odot$, following the approach of \citet{Shikauchi2024}, with inlists and subroutines publicly available (\href{https://zenodo.org/records/12662374}{DOI:10.5281/zenodo.12662373}).
+We therefore use a set of \textsc{Mesa} simulations of accreting MS stars with initial masses of 15 $M_\odot$ and 40 $M_\odot$, following the approach of \citet{Shikauchi2024}, with inlists and subroutines publicly available \citep{shikauchi_2024_12662374}.
 We assume idealized mass accretion histories by applying a constant mass accretion rate from a given onset time.
 We varied both the onset times of mass accretion and the accretion rates to test the response of the convective core.
+Since these models describe accreting stars that can grow to roughly twice their initial mass during their MS evolution, the models effectively probe a stellar mass range of approximately 15--80 $M_\odot$.
 Figure \ref{fig:new_delta_prescription} shows the numerically derived values of $\delta$ from nine \textsc{Mesa} models of a 40 $M_\odot$ star undergoing mass gain under different conditions.
 Despite some scatter, the curves with different onset times and accretion rates all seem to show a universal trend.
 It is also clear that $\delta(M_c,Y_c)$ for mass accretors is not well aligned with the fitting function for $\delta(M_c,Y_c)$ derived in \citet{Shikauchi2024} for mass-losing stars.

 We fit the models and propose an updated prescription of the function $\delta(Y_c)$ for MS accretors as

 where $X_0$ and $Y_0$ are the initial hydrogen and helium mass fractions.
 Our function strongly deviates from the \textsc{Mesa} results in the region $Y_c\gtrsim0.85$.
 The drop in the \textsc{Mesa} curves in this region is partially due to the uncertainties in the assumed $\alpha(M_c)$ when deriving the numerical $\delta(Y_c)$.
 However, small differences in the derivatives this late in the MS evolution will not make a significant difference on the final state of the MS star.
 This updated prescription for $\delta$ is valid in cases where accretion does not yet trigger stellar rejuvenation, which is treated separately and described in the next section.